Get Involved

 • Complete online Perspectives modules

-• Participate in a 2-hour in-person workshop to develop and practice skills for better conversation
+• Participate in a one hour in-person workshop to develop and practice skills for better conversation

 • Submit a short reflection on their learning